apoorvagnihotri/big-little-net/README.md

 ## Introduction

 This is an unofficial submission to ICLR 2019 Reproducibility Challenge.
-The central theme of the work by the authors is to reduce the computations while improving the accuracy in the case of Object Recognintion and Speech Recognition by using multiple branches with different scales in the CNN architecure.
+The central theme of the work by the authors is to reduce the computations while improving the accuracy in the case of Object Recognition and Speech Recognition by using multiple branches with different scales in the CNN architecture.
 This helps in feature detection at different scales.
-The authors claim that in the case of Object Recognition they are able to improve the accuracy by 1% while reducing the computations by 1/3rd of the original.
+The authors claim that in the case of Object Recognition they can improve the accuracy by 1% while reducing the computations by 1/3rd of the original.

+I am trying to build an application that would be able to take in a Resnet-Like Architecture and automatically come up with the Big-Little variant of it.
+This has been made difficult as in the case of `K > 2` (`K` denotes the number of branches in Big-Little Net) does not follow a specific formula for the number of Residual Blocks and Convolutional Layers for each of the branches.
+My appication would only work for the case of `K = 2`.

 ## Checklist

 - [x] Getting the baseline from torchvision
-- [ ] Skeleton of the Project
+- [x] Skeleton of the Project
-- [ ] Testing the baseline
 - [ ] Building Big-Little Module
-  - [ ] 1st half of the components
+  - [x] 1st half of the components (without branches | `Block` and `LayerDef`)
   - [ ] 2nd half of the components
+- [ ] Testing the baseline
 - [ ] Injecting Resnet into Big-Little Net
 - [ ] Run the models on GPUs
 - [ ] Testing the reproducibility